dm13450/dm13450.github.io/_posts/2025-06-16-Cyclical-Embedding.md

 $$\sum _i c^1_i \sin \left(\frac{2 \pi \omega _i x}{\max (x)}\right) + c^2_i \cos \left(\frac{2 \pi \omega _i x}{\max (x)}\right).$$

-This is now a GAM with trigomonic splines so we can view the cyclical encoding as a 1-spline GAM.
+This is now a GAM with trigonometric splines so we can view the cyclical encoding as a 1-spline GAM.

 ## Conclusion